AdrienVannson/doreisa-internship/report/report.typ

 = Doreisa: Dask-on-Ray Enabled In-Situ Analytics <doreisa-design>

-== First proof of concept
+== Doreisa v1: Deisa-like system using Dask-on-Ray

+This section describes the first working prototype of Doreisa: we will call it _Doreisa v1_.
+The goal is validate the choice of Dask-on-Ray to execute Dask computation on a Ray cluster with data produced by an HPC simulation.
+Performance is not taken into account yet.
+This first proof of concept works by placing the data produced by the simulation into Ray's distributed memory.
+For each iteration, an actor collects the references to the data from all the nodes and schedules the task graph.

-This section describes the first proof of concept of Doreisa.
-This solution already made it possible to analyze data produced by HPC simulations easily.
-However, its design remains largely centralized, with one main actor quickly becoming the bottleneck of the analytics.
+This solution made it possible to analyze data produced by HPC simulations easily.
+However, its design remains centralized, with one main actor quickly becoming the bottleneck of the analytics.

 === Design